 Brown can be made if you mix yellow and purple (of course you will need to mix blue with red to get purple, if you don’t have purple)

-Without going any further, let’s look in detail at the meaning behind the color in question, the natural color brown.
+The meaning of brown.
+That’s a tricky question as it has extreme meanings considering ti’s a natural color.
+So without going any further, let’s look in detail at the meaning behind the color in question, the natural color brown.

 If brown doesn’t work for you, then do consider a color that is better associated with your line of business.
 Is your business related to natural products?
 Brown tends to have the ruggedness and wholesome naturalness found in foods and farming fields.
 I have looked at every color and its psychological meaning for web designers.
 Make sure you also take advantage of the highly respected article called The Meaning Of Colors.